 Anyone who has information that a business or person has knowingly submitted or caused the submission of false or fraudulent claims to any branch of the United States government can potentially help file and pursue a lawsuit under the False Claims Act.
 The “whistleblower” (called a “relator”) does not have to have been personally harmed at all.
 The relator just needs to be aware of the false or fraudulent conduct.
 If money is recovered—whether from a settlement between the parties or a court judgment—the whistleblower who helped initiate the lawsuit can potentially recover 10% to 30% of the total amount recovered.

 The government has recovered billions as a result of False Claims Act lawsuits, and hundreds of millions have been paid to the private whistleblowers that made the lawsuits possible.
 If you have questions about how to pursue a claim under the False Claims Act, please let us know.
-You can reach us by calling our toll-free hotline at 1-877-446-9001, or by filling out our free legal consultation form on this page.
+You can reach us by calling our toll-free hotline at 1-877-446-9001, or by filling out our free legal consultation form.